 On November 8, 1880, the following signers of the papers of incorporation formed the Grand Lodge Č.S.P.S of Baltimore City: Voztech Vohrna, Josef Vavrina, Václav Neuman, Otto Hilser, Joseph Schir and Dominik Zelenka who served as the Board of Directors for the first year.The lodge had a unifying effect on the Bohemian community for many years.
 However, as time passed, leadership aged and the membership faulted.

-Many descendents of those original founders and members have demonstrated an increased interest in reviving the lodge and supporting the original goals of the society while preserving the history of the Bohemian community.
-With the help and guidance of the Maryland Historic Society and volunteers, we are reestablishing the membership, restoring the site at Horner’s Lane, establishing an ancestral database, and a small museum.
-The carriage house and cottage are in the process of being repaired for use as a museum and activities center.
+Many descendants of those original founders and members have demonstrated an increased interest in reviving the lodge and supporting the original goals of the society while preserving the history of the Bohemian community.
+With the help and guidance of the Maryland Historic Society and volunteers, we are reestablishing the membership, restoring the site at Horners Lane, establishing an ancestral database, and a small museum.
+The carriage house and cottage were repaired for use as a meeting place for the Bohemian National Cultural Center.